 Gregory Olson’s latest book is L’ impossi preneurs: A Hopeful Journey Through Tomorrow, a light-hearted and deadly serious book about a brighter future where we live more meaningful lives, governments invest in people and sustainable progress, and technology serves humans.

-Gregory Olson founded strategy and design firm Delightability, LLC. with the belief that if you delight customers then success will follow.
+Gregory Olson founded Delightability, LLC. with the belief that if you delight customers then success will follow.
 He believes that we all have the potential to do better, as individuals, organizations, and communities, but sometimes we need a little help.
-Gregory also serves as a volunteer board member for Oikocredit Northwest, a support association for social and impact investor, Oikocredit International.
+Gregory also served as a volunteer board member for Oikocredit USA, a support association for international financial cooperative, Oikocredit International.